lucasnv/gobase-installer/README.md

 ## About this project

-This project is an script installer related to [GoBase project](https://github.com/lucasnv/gobase) Which give you the opportunity to start a GoLang app from scratch in seconds.
+This project is a script installer related to [GoBase project](https://github.com/lucasnv/gobase) Which give you the opportunity to start a GoLang app from scratch in seconds.

 ## How to use?